 A batsman can be dismissed for a Bronze Duck on the third ball of their innings.
 Once again, the term can only apply if they are out without scoring a single run.

 A bronze duck is another phrase that isn’t used all the way around the cricketing world.
-In many cases, it will merely be noted that the batter in question has been dismissed for a regular duck.
-It’s another rare term in the ‘duck’ lexicon but it is in use in some parts of the world.
+In many cases, it will merely be noted that the batter in question has been dismissed for a normal duck.
+It’s another rare term in the ‘duck’ lexicon but still the bronze duck is in use in some parts of the world.

-The term ‘Diamond Duck’ is used in instances where a batsman has been dismissed without facing a single ball.
-By definition, they are unable to score any runs as they have not faced.
+The term ‘Diamond Duck’ is used in instances where a batsman has been dismissed without facing their first ball.
+By definition, they are unable to score any runs as they have not faced a single ball.

-A diamond duck is a rare event and it will usually occur when a batsman is run out before they have had a chance to face a delivery.
+A diamond duck is a rare event and it will usually occur when a batsman is run out off a wide ball before they have had a chance to face their first ball – which is legal.
 At the very end of limited overs matches when the batting side are looking to score as many runs as possible, it’s common for batters to sacrifice their wickets.
 Diamond Ducks are more common in this scenario but they can occur at any stage in the match.

 Potentially, a non-striking batsman can also be given out for Obstructing the Field.
 Another form of dismissal where a Diamond Duck can occur is via Timed Out where any batsman can be given out before they’ve even reached the crease.